Insurance Tables Reference

 Allowable Schedule

 The short name of the contract fee schedule used for this payer.
 If your practice enters your contract fee schedules into PCC, you can automatically pull claims that fail to meet the schedule and then followup with the payer.
-For more information, see Configure Contract Fee Schedules (allowables).
+For more information, see Use Contract Fee Schedules (Allowables) to Monitor Reimbursement.

 HCFA Batch